How to Design the Perfect Open Plan Living Space

 Go with the flow

 Successful open plan living also relies on how natural the flow is from one area to another.
-Cleverly designed cabinets and shelving can be helpful guideposts, leading effortlessly from the kitchen into a dining area or from the home office through into the lounge.
+For example, cleverly designed cabinets and shelving in a fitted living room can be helpful guideposts, leading effortlessly from the lounge into a dining area, home office or kitchen.

 At the same time, it’s these pieces of furniture that provide space to keep everyday essentials organised and any unsightly equipment hidden away, which is a vital part to achieving the open plan dream.